yguitton/training-material/topics/statistics/tutorials/dome/tutorial.md

 - Is the ML algorithm __new__?
 - If yes, why was it __chosen__ over better known alternatives?

-!!! example "From Example Publication"
+> **From Example Publication**
-	Majority-based consensus classification based on 8 primary ML methods and post-processing.
+> Majority-based consensus classification based on 8 primary ML methods and post-processing.

 ## 2.2 Meta-predictions